AshleighBarnard/CatchTheCreep/README.md

 # ProjectTwo
-# Rooster Booster
+# Catch The Creep

-An application that the user ('the manager') schedules an event for anyone of their choosing to participate.
+An application that the user update an entry on a bad or violent date to prevent others from danger in the future.

 ## Screenshots
 Include a one or two screenshots of main UI/UX points of your app and how it solves a problem